 Fly along on the last flight of last remaining airworthy C-133 Cargomaster in this gorgeous video from 2008.

 The C-133 Cargomaster was the US Air Force’s only turboprop strategic airlifter.
 Built by Douglas between 1956 and 1961, the plane served as the primary method to lift large and outsized cargo throughout the world during the 1960s.
-The Cargomaster remained the primary strategic airlifter until the arrival of the C-5 Galaxy and C-141 Starlifter in the early 1970s.
+The Cargomaster remained the primary strategic airlifter until the arrival of the C-141 Starlifter in the mid-1960s and the C-5 Galaxy in 1970.

 The aircraft in this video was originally known as AF56-1999.
 It retired as a MAC asset but was sold to the Cargomaster Corporation where it was registered as N199AB.
 According to Wikipedia, “the aircraft was never certificated by the FAA for civilian operation, and could only be flown as a government aircraft, mostly for the State of Alaska.
 N199AB was based at ANC and was flown as a transport until 2004, carrying cargo, such as pipeline sections.
 It also flew frontend loader trash trucks and heavy equipment to the Alaskan bush, i.e., Point Hope, Point Lay, Wainright, Barrow, Deadhorse, Barter Island, and Anatovich Pass in April 2006.”